RosettaCommons/documentation/development_documentation/test/Legacy-Scientific-Benchmarks.md

 Scientific Benchmarks
 =====================

+# **THIS PAGE CONTAINS LEGACY INFORMATION ABOUT SCIENTIFIC TESTS BEFORE THEY WERE RE-IMPLEMENTED IN 2018**

 Scientific Benchmarks are tests that compare Rosetta generated structure predictions with experimental observations.
 Assessing the accuracy of Rosetta predictions will